okta/odyssey/packages/docs/components/status.md

 <Description>

-Success Statuses are green and should be used to indicate states like Complete, Active, Available, Service operational.
+Success Statuses are green and should be used to indicate states like "Complete", "Active", or "Service operational".

 </Description>

 <Visual>
   <dl class="ods-status is-ods-status-success">
     <dt class="ods-status--label">
-      Server status
+      Propulsion systems
     </dt>
     <dd class="ods-status--value">
-      System operational
+      Online
     </dd>
   </dl>
 </Visual>